 There is no doubt concerning the use of Ipe for decking is the most common use.
-When Ipe is used for decking it has E4E (eased 4 Edges) and is S4S (smoothed four sides), this has to be performed on the four sides and four edges of Ipe respectively to curb splintering and sharp edges for the decking use.
+When Ipe is used for decking it has E4E (eased four edges) and is S4S (smoothed four sides), this has to be performed on the four sides and four edges of Ipe respectively to curb splintering and sharp edges for the decking use.
 This leaves a little edge curved to make it softer to the touch.
-Based on the manner with which our clients want to use Ipe for decking, we are sometimes required to groove for clip fasteners.
-However, in most cases, such tasks are what we do on wood before shipment.
+Based on the manner in which our clients want to use Ipe for decking, it is sometimes required to groove for clip fasteners.
+However, in most cases, such tasks are what we do with the wood before shipment.
 Even pregrooved ipe has eased-edges.
 You can request square-edge but that requires an additional milling procedure.

 For decking use, we pretty much always default to air-dried Ipe wood which is close to 18% moisture content prior to milling in South America as deck boards.
-And for exterior use, it is precisely what you will need for quality and durable decking board.
-To prevent the effect of various weather conditions such as the sun, temperature changes, or rain hitting hard on your board, it is best advised to use the gently dried material with high moisture content.
+And for exterior use, it is precisely what you will need for a quality and durable decking board.
+To prevent the effect of various weather conditions such as the sun, temperature changes, or rain hitting hard on your board, it is best advised to properly acclimate.

 Although we deal in kiln-dried and roughly sawed Ipe lumber (mostly used in timbers for larger size boards), there is always a low demand for these types compared to air-dried.
-They are mostly kiln-dried to about 6-8% moisture content, and either sold as a roughly sawed material or milled.
-Such products are entirely different and are best used for interior projects.
+Most species when kiln-dried is dried to about 6-8% moisture content.
+But Ipe is different as explained below.
+Air-Dried products are different and are best used for interior projects.
 While the species are the same, they are released with a distinct humidity level that is different and typically used for different applications.
 Due to a different type of treatment, air-dried won’t work for indoor use (it will cause splintering).
 However, you can use kiln-dried for outdoor use.
 Also depending on the climate humidity and other factors, choosing one or the other closer to your humidity index can reduce acclimation time.